 Mitral valve regurgitation treatment

-Treatment options for mitral regurgitation may include medication, minimally invasive non-surgical procedures or surgery.
-Specific treatment will be determined by your doctor based on:
+Treatment options for mitral regurgitation may include medication, catheter-based procedure, minimally invasive valve surgery or open-heart surgery.
+A specific treatment will be determined by your doctor based on:

 - your age, overall health, and medical history